-Understanding Security Role Evolution of US, China and India
+Understanding Security Role Evolution of US, China, and India Setting the Stage

 Accessibly written, this volume will be of great interest to scholars and researchers of international relations, security and intelligence studies, political science, and foreign policy.
 It will also be of great interest to policymakers, career bureaucrats, security and intelligence practitioners, and professionals working with think tanks and embassies.

 1. Introduction 2.
 The United States of America: From Global Hegemon to Burden Sharer 3.
 People’s Republic of China: From a Developing Country to a Great Power 4.
 The Curious Case of India’s Security Behaviour 5.
 Conclusion